 - Are You Intrigued By The Intersection Of Ethics With Medicine?

-If you are intrigued by the intersection of medicine, law, public health and philosophy, you may wish to take a closer look at Bioethics.
+- If you are intrigued by the intersection of medicine, law, public health and philosophy, you may wish to take a closer look at Bioethics.
 Bioethics is the study of controversial ethical issues emerging from new situations and possibilities brought about by advances in biology and medicine.
 It also involves moral discernment as it relates to medical policy and practice.
 In a hospital, a Bioethicist may be consulted in cases where there is uncertainty about the right course of action for a patient due to conflicting values.
 If you are interested in bioethics, consider subscribing to the The Hastings Center, one of the oldest ethics centers in the country.
 Their blog will introduce you to a wide variety of issues.

 - Would You Like To Develop Technologies To Improve Health?